Index Database

 <table><thead><tr><th data-type="rating" data-max="5"></th></tr></thead><tbody><tr><td>3</td></tr></tbody></table>

-The Index Database interface is not difficult to use: the difficulty rating reflects the contextual understanding necessary to apply the indices to produce useful imagery that accomplishes what the user intends.
+The Index DataBase interface can be somewhat confusing for new users, however, once accustomed to the design choices, it is easily navigable.
+This difficulty rating also reflects the contextual understanding necessary to apply the indices to produce useful imagery that accomplishes what the user intends.

 ## Requirements